Legislation We’re Tracking in 2026

 HR 976 (Williams) | S 557 (Kennedy): Repeals small business loan data collection requirements under the Equal Credit Opportunity Act (Section 1071 Repeal).

-HR 2725 (LaHood): The Affordable Housing Credit Improvement Act of 2025 (AHCIA) reforms the Low-Income Housing Tax Credit (LIHTC) to expand and strengthen affordable housing production nationwide.
+HR 2725 (LaHood): he Affordable Housing Credit Improvement Act of 2025 (AHCIA) reforms the Low-Income Housing Tax Credit (LIHTC) to expand and strengthen affordable housing production nationwide.
+A version of this legislation was included in H.R.
+1, the One Big Beautiful Bill, which passed Congress on July 4, 2025.

 Neighborhood Revitalization and Land Banking Act: Awaiting reintroduction.